-- A. Write extended expository text-based compositions on readings and class discussion. - B. Formulate an arguable thesis and substantiate it through analysis, logical and systematic organization, supporting evidence, and clarity of expression.
+- A. Write extended expository text-based compositions, including a research paper, that synthesize readings and extend ideas gained from class discussion. - B. Formulate an arguable thesis and substantiate it through analysis, logical and systematic organization, supporting evidence, and clarity of expression. - C. Use diction and tone appropriate to the academic community and the purpose of the specific writing task.